 What are the coursework requirements for counseling licensure in Utah?

-The Utah Division of Occupational and Professional Licensing expects applicants to complete a master’s or doctoral degree accredited by either CHEA or CACREP in mental health counseling.
+The Utah Division of Occupational and Professional Licensing (the Division) expects applicants to complete a master’s or doctoral degree accredited by either CHEA or CACREP in mental health counseling.
 The degree must include coursework in 10 key areas, including group counseling, professional ethics, assessment and testing, and psychopathological behavior.
 If their degree is not accredited by CACREP, applicants must document course details as part of the application process.
-The degree must also include 1,000 hours of supervised work experience, including 400 hours of mental health counseling experience.
+The degree must also include 700 hours of supervised clinical training through at least one practicum or internship, including 240 hours of mental health counseling experience.

 Can I become a school counselor by completing an online degree?

 The Utah State Board of Education (the Board) accepts online master’s degrees in school counseling with some stipulations.
 The degree program must be accredited by CACREP and meet the same coursework requirements as traditional programs in Utah.
 If the online program is based in another state, the applicant must be licensed in that state first before applying for Utah licensure.

 What is the average salary for a counselor in Utah?

 Average salaries for Utah counselors range from $39,950 for “all other” counselors to $86,490 for marriage and family therapists.2,5 Marriage and family therapists earn well above the national average ($86,490 compared to $59,660 nationally) and Utah ranks first among all states in this category.2 Utah also ranks first for the substance abuse, behavioral disorder, and mental health counselor ($66,190) average salary, well above the national average ($53,490 nationally).1 This is followed by the average annual salary for educational, guidance, and career counselors and advisors ($53,710) and rehabilitation counselors ($42,500).3,5